msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 Learning Japanese has been one of the most rewarding and life-changing journeys of my life, it had its highs and lows.
 The best part about learning Japanese is that Japanese people are so damn nice and encouraging they will cheer you on the whole way (with some exceptions) and you will feel so happy you started.

-The goal of this post in not to dissuade anyone from starting, but to help people set realistic expectations when starting and hopefully choosing the studying method that best aligns with their goals.
+The goal of this post was not to dissuade anyone from starting, but to help people set realistic expectations when starting and hopefully help choose the studying method that best aligns with their goals.

 I had done 1000's of hours of studying, I tried my best, I did everything I possibly could to get to that goal of fluency in under 2 years but I felt disappointed at the end.
-I had failed.
+I had failed or at least it felt like I failed.
 But truthful I think the only thing I failed at was picking a reasonable goal at the start.
 After all that studying, trying every resource in the book, doing everything the best way I could, I got nowhere near fluent in two years.
 I think that my case is not the exception but more close to the rule.
-To become fluent in the language it takes time, not apps, not textbooks, just a ton of time.

 If I could do it all over again I would skip the apps, skip the Pimsleur, skip everything except Genki textbooks, Anki, and heavy immersion from day 1.
 Now if I did all this right, would I have been fluent by the two-year mark?
-For me, I think the answer is 'no'.
+For me, I think the answer is 'no', but I would have gotten much closer.

-But in the end, I was able to a lot of what I set out to do.
-I went on dates, I talked with the locals, had unique, life-changing experiences most gaijin will know, I learned how to watch anime, I learned how to read manga, I learned the Japanese word for Spirit Bomb (元気玉くらえ!!!) but most importantly I learned you can't fucking be fluent in Japanese in under 2 years.
+But in the end, I was able to do a lot of what I set out to do.
+I went on dates, I talked with the locals, had unique, life-changing experiences that most Gaijin will never experience, I learned how to watch anime with no english subtitles, I learned how to read manga, I learned the Japanese word for Spirit Bomb (元気玉くらえ!!!) but most importantly I learned you can't fucking be fluent in Japanese in under 2 years.
 But don't let that stop you from trying!

 ![Weird japanese plants](./plants.jpg)